ctrl-freaks/freezeframe.js/packages/freezeframe/README.md

 Version 4.x no longer requires or supports jQuery.
 If you want to use freezeframe as a jQuery plugin, check out [freezeframe v3.0.10](https://github.com/ctrl-freaks/freezeframe.js/tree/archived/3.0.10).

+FreezeFrame is now built in TypeScript, and offers consumable type definitions and improved input validation!

 - [Freezeframe.js](#freezeframejs)
   - [Examples](#examples)
   - [Installation](#installation)